Jeffrey R. Holland: LDS Church service

 In November 2018, Holland spoke at a major inter-religious conference at Oxford University.
-During the same trip, Holland met with Theresa May, Prime Minister of the United Kingdom.
-This may have been the first official meeting of an LDS Church apostle and a British prime minister.
+During the same trip, Holland met with Theresa May, prime minister of the United Kingdom.
+This may have been the first official meeting of a church apostle and a British prime minister.

 In January 2019, Holland presided at the groundbreaking for the church's Urdaneta Philippines Temple.
 He also spoke at a multi-stake conference in the Philippines that week.
 In 2020, as chairman of the executive committee of the BYU-Hawaii board of trustees, he announced the appointment of John S. K. Kauwe III as the institution's new president.

-In August 2021, Holland spoke at BYU's annual conference for faculty and staff and the speech sparked controversy within the LGBTQ+ community.
-In the address, Holland asked the faculty to defend the doctrine of the LDS Church, BYU's institutional sponsor, with the use of metaphorical "musket fire."
+In August 2021, Holland spoke at BYU's annual conference for faculty and staff, which sparked controversy within the LGBTQ+ community.
+In the address, Holland asked the faculty to defend the doctrine of the LDS Church, BYU's institutional sponsor, to be like the temple builders in Nauvoo, a trowel in one hand, and a musket in the other, to both build and defend, adding that this was not only meant for marriage between a man and a woman, but for broader issues within the church as well.
+In the speech, on the subject of same sex attraction, he also called for balance between commandment, love, and condoning behavior, stating that it is a "sensitive, demanding balance".
+Holland said that Christ never once withheld love from anyone, but Christ "also never once said to anyone, 'Because I love you, you are exempt from keeping my commandments.
+Holland stated in the same speech that other church leaders, including himself, had shed tears, and with "scar tissue of our own", wanted to avoid language symbols and situations that were divisive, instead to show love for "all of God's children".

 In April 2023, the church reported that Holland would take a two-month hiatus from service to focus on his health.
 He had been undergoing dialysis for a kidney issue and had also contracted COVID-19.
 In early June, Holland began to gradually return to church service.

 After the death of M. Russell Ballard on November 12, 2023, Holland was set apart as the acting president of the Quorum of the Twelve Apostles on November 15, 2023, where he served until the death of church president Russell M. Nelson on September 27, 2025.
 On October 14, 2025, the First Presidency was reorganized, and Holland was set apart as quorum president by new church president Dallin H. Oaks.